 “You know,” I said while wrapping my hair in a bandanna and sizing up my friends’ spirit of adventure, “the orchards in Nutrio are just about ready for another harvest…”

 Tadashi, supported by myself and Quilo flanking him on either side with our arms interlocked, led us out of the temple grounds and towards Nutrio island.
 We practiced our sense-focusing skill as we trotted down alleys and plazas, converging our attention beams on single objects—the full moon overhead, bioluminescent arteries on an electree leaf, humming air conditioner platoons—always marveling at the fullness of the environment.
-A blanket of trilliums and chrysanthemums outside Okamoto Apartments held our attention for a good half hour as we admired their dewy scent and regarded each petal and peduncle interacting with the soft glow of the trees and moonlight around us.
+A blanket of trilliums and chrysanthemums outside an apartment complex held our attention for a bit as we admired their dewy scent and regarded each petal and peduncle interacting with the soft glow of the trees and moonlight around us.

 “Imagine a hundred people using telepathine!”
 Tadashi said with his nose buried deep inside a flower.
 “Imagine!”
 He kept shaking his head as he marveled at an indescribable vision.